matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 * Defect metrics (e.g., number and priorities of defects found/fixed, defect density, defect detection percentage)
 * Risk metrics (e.g., residual risk level)
 * Coverage metrics (e.g., requirements coverage, code coverage)
-* Cost metrics (e.g., cost of testing, organizational cost of quality)
+* Cost metrics (e.g., cost of testing, organisational cost of quality)

 ## 5.3.2.
 Purpose, Content and Audience for Test Reports
 Test reporting summarizes and communicates test information during and after testing.
 Test progress reports support the ongoing test control and must provide enough information to make modifications to the test schedule, resources, or test plan, when such changes are needed due to deviation from the plan or changed circumstances.
 Test completion reports summarize a specific test activity (e.g., test level, test cycle, iteration) and can give information for subsequent testing.